haroldiedema/joii/readme.md

 # JOII 3.0 is coming _soon_!

+**Update nov.
+27th 2014**: Version 3.0 is very close to release.
+I'm currently setting up a new website for documentation.
+Once this is finished, everything will be released.

+**Support for version 2.4**: If issues occur with version 2.4 that are fixable without major alterations, it will be fixed (end of life date is yet to be determined).
+However, I'd recommend you to migrate to 3.0 as soon as possible once its released.

+---

 JOII 3.0 is currently in internal beta and will be coming ***soon!***
 A little list of most notable changes / features: